Angie Xtravaganza: House of Xtravaganza

-In 1982, the House of Xtravaganza was founded, with Xtravaganza taking on the role of House Mother.
-The House was notable for being the first primarily Latino house within the ball scene, and was made partially in response to discrimination against Latino performers in the scene at that time.
+Ballroom culture served as a safe haven for LGBTQ+ individuals, including those of color or those taken in by Xtravaganza that were rejected by their families.
+The House was notable for being the first primarily Latino house within the ball sphere, and was made partially in response to discrimination against Latino performers in the scene at that time.
 The House of Xtravaganza heavily influenced the New York City gay ball culture, with Xtravanganza becoming known as one of the "terrible five", the five reigning house mothers of the ball world, alongside Dorian Corey, Pepper LaBeija, Avis Pendavis, and Paris Dupree.
-As a result of her profile, Xtravangaza featured in the 1988 article "The Slap of Love" by Pulitzer Prize-winning author Michael Cunningham, as well as the 1990 documentary film Paris is Burning, directed by Jennie Livingston.
+Under Xtravaganza’s leadership, the House won several accolades and ball titles, cementing a legacy early on in the scene.
+As a result of her profile, Xtravangaza featured in the 1988 article "The Slap of Love" by Pulitzer Prize-winning author Michael Cunningham, as well as the 1990 documentary film Paris is Burning directed by Jennie Livingston.
 Xtravaganza's notable drag children included Danni and Venus Xtravaganza, whose life and murder was featured in Paris is Burning.
+Venus was Xtravaganza’s right hand in the House and her main daughter.
+After Venus’ death, Xtravaganza claimed that her murder was an unfortunate reality, and simply “part of life being a transsexual in the city”.

 Death and legacy

 Xtravaganza was diagnosed with AIDS in 1991 and subsequently developed Kaposi's sarcoma, for which she received chemotherapy.
-Xtravaganza died in New York City in 1993 at the age of 28 from AIDS-related liver disease, although it has also been speculated that her liver problems stemmed from her long-term use of black market hormones.
-Xtravaganza was cremated and her ashes returned to her family, who buried them under her deadname.
+Due to the aggressive stage of the disease, Xtravaganza ceased her hormone usage while receiving her cancer treatment.
+Despite her illness, Xtravaganza continued to care for her children.
+Xtravaganza died alone in New York City in 1993 at the age of 28 from AIDS-related liver disease, although it has also been speculated that her liver problems stemmed from her long-term use of black market hormones.
+At the time of her death, Xtravaganza’s body was covered with lesions as a result of the cancer.

+Over 100 mourners attended Xtravaganza’s funeral, sharing the sentiment that “voguing and ecstatic, elaborate balls, had died along with Angie”.
+Xtravaganza was cremated and her ashes returned to her family, who buried them under her birth name.
 Three weeks later, The New York Times published an article about the ball scene, featuring a photograph of Xtravaganza with the headline "Paris Has Burned", recounting the untimely deaths of many of its central personalities, including Xtravaganza.
 In 1994, Junior Vasquez released a single entitled "X" which was dedicated to Xtravaganza.
-The House of Xtravanganza remains an active part of the New York City cultural scene.